souuja-ops/restful-booker-API-testing/Performance Tests/Performance Testing Documentation.md

 1. Create a Test Collection in Postman specifically for performance testing.
 2. Add a request to `{{baseUrl}}/ping` or any endpoint you want to test.
-3. In the Tests tab, add the following script to assert response times:
+3. In the Scripts > Post-response tab, add the following script to assert response times:
    ```javascript
    pm.test("Response time is below 200ms", function () {
        pm.expect(pm.response.responseTime).to.be.below(200);